 How is corrosive esophagitis diagnosed?

 Your healthcare provider will ask about your symptoms and other health problems.
-He may ask what pills you have taken, what treatments you have received, or if you have swallowed any harmful liquids.
+He or she may ask which pills you have taken or treatments you have received.
+He or she may ask if you have swallowed any harmful liquids.
 You may need one or more of the following:

-- Barium swallow: This is a test where pictures of your abdomen are taken.
+- A barium swallow is used to take pictures of your abdomen.
 You will need to swallow a thick liquid called barium that helps the intestines show up better on x-ray.

 How is corrosive esophagitis treated?

-- Dilatation: This is a procedure where a small balloon, dilator, or stent is placed in your esophagus to widen it.
+- Dilatation is a procedure used to widen the esophagus.
+A small balloon, dilator, or stent is placed in your esophagus and expanded.

-- Surgery: You may need surgery to remove an area of your esophagus.
+- Surgery may be needed to remove an area of your esophagus.
 It may be replaced with a portion of your stomach or colon.

 What can I do to prevent corrosive esophagitis?

-- Store harmful chemicals in a safe location: Label bottles with harmful substances, and keep them out of the reach of children.
+- Store harmful chemicals in a safe location.
+Label bottles with harmful substances.

 - You have a fever.